-If you die after you receive your first retirement benefit payment, the amount (if any) of the death benefit to your beneficiary(ies) depends on the benefit payment option you selected at the time of retirement.
+If you die after living into your first month of entitlement to benefits, the amount (if any) of the death benefit to your beneficiary(ies) depends on the benefit payment option you selected at the time of retirement.
 To understand the various payment options, refer to the "Retirement" section of this publication.

-If you die before you receive your first retirement benefit payment, your benefit application will be canceled and a preretirement death benefit will be payable to your beneficiary.
+If you die before your first month of entitlement to benefits, your benefit application will be canceled and a preretirement death benefit will be payable to your beneficiary.